huggingface/optimum-habana/examples/contrastive-image-text/README.md

 cd ..
 ```

-Having downloaded COCO dataset manually you should be able to load with the `ydshieh/coco_dataset_script` dataset loading script:
+Having downloaded COCO dataset manually you should be able to load with the `imagefolder` ImageFolder builder:

 ```python
 import os